-We calculate ARR by taking the monthly recurring revenue, or MRR, and multiplying it by 12.
-MRR for each month is calculated by aggregating, for all customers during that month, monthly revenue from committed contractual amounts of subscriptions, including our self-managed and SaaS offerings but excluding professional services.
 We calculate Dollar-Based Net Retention Rate as of a period end by starting with our customers as of the 12 months prior to such period end, or the Prior Period ARR.
 We then calculate the ARR from these customers as of the current period end, or the Current Period ARR.
 The calculation of Current Period ARR includes any upsells, price adjustments, user growth within a customer, contraction, and attrition.
 We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the Dollar-Based Net Retention Rate.

-As of Jan uary 31,
+As of January / 31, As of July 31,

-2020 2021
+2020 2021 2020 2021

-Dollar-Based Net Retention Rate 179 % 148 %
+Dollar-Based Net Retention Rate 179 % 148 % 153 % 152 %